JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 `early_flatten_noabc` 207.84 MHz / 19,960 cells, identical DFF and `mux2_1`
 counts).

+**The carry-save multiplier improvement did not tune this model.** With `MODEL_VERSION = 4`, `early_flatten_noabc`, the liberty data, and all timing coefficients held byte-identical, the latchup-style `--no_sweep --no_hier_syn` candidate remains 700.640825 MHz at 31 stages for a 700 MHz request and reaches 909.794952 MHz at 60 stages for a 701 MHz request (the 720/905 MHz probes produce a 61-stage candidate at the same measured fmax).
+That 29.852% gain is attributable to planner/RAW-VHDL structure, not a different STA calibration; the full mechanism and evidence are recorded in [`SYN_DESIGN.md`](SYN_DESIGN.md)'s History section.

 The combined gate and arithmetic acceptance record — the actual divider build this model's own recipe and STA feed into — is tracked from [`pypeline_TESTS.md`](pypeline_TESTS.md#related); the pipeline-depth-scheduling